4H-Botsmiths/FTC_Programs/README.md

 This is a repository for FTC Op Mode programs

 ## To Veiw The Programs
-To veiw programs click [Releases](https://github.com/4H-Botsmiths/FTC_Programs/releases) then change the branch to either Autonomous or Teleop
+To veiw the programs click [Releases](https://github.com/4H-Botsmiths/FTC_Programs/releases) then look for the tag labeled either Autonomous-vx.x.x or Teleop-vx.x.x